wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==
+= 3.0 =
+* UX changes in admin settings
+* Credential verification in Admin settings.
+If AddThis account details are wrong it will be notified to user.
+* Bug fixes

 = 2.5.1 =
 * Added hashtag support for Twitter
 * Conflict removed with <a href="http://wordpress.org/extend/plugins/addthis-follow/">AddThis Follow</a> and <a href="http://wordpress.org/extend/plugins/addthis-welcome/">AddThis Welcome Bar</a> Wordpress plugins